Qualifying for Brookhaven council races to run Aug. 21-22

-Brookhaven’s mayor and two City Council seats are up for election this year, with qualifying set for Aug.
+Brookhaven’s mayoral and two City Council seats are up for election this year, with qualifying set for Aug.
 21-22.

 Those interested in running can file to qualify between 8:30 a.m. to 12:30 p.m. and from 1:30 to 4:30 p.m. on both days at City Hall, 4362 Peachtree Road.
 The election is Nov.
 5.